varnishcache/varnish-cache/doc/sphinx/reference/vmod.rst

 ==============

-VMODs can have an "init" method which is called when a VCL which imports the VMOD is initialized.
+VMODs can have an "init" method which is called when a VCL which imports the VMOD is loaded.

 The first argument to the init function is the vmod_priv specific to this particular VCL, and if necessary, a VCL specific VMOD "fini" function can be attached to its "free" hook.

-(The second argument is a pointer to the VCL's config structure, it is not at all obvious what you can use this for in practice, but we provide it just in case.)
+The second argument is a pointer to the VCL's config structure, which allows you to tell different VCLs which import this module apart.

 Please notice that there is no "global" fini method.